Course Code: GES515

 You do not need any interior design experience to participate in this program.
 You should, however, have a strong interest in interior design and a desire to learn.

-Our interior design program will give you the basic skills and background you need to start working as an interior designer.
+Our interior design course will give you the basic skills and background you need to start working as an interior designer.
 Whether you want to work as a home decorator or find employment in office design, this field offers a lot of opportunities.
 You will explore the cornerstones of professional design, discover how to plan both visually appealing and functional spaces, and study how interior design has evolved throughout history and how historical design styles influence design choices today.
 You’ll then investigate the elements of interior design such as materials, color, textiles, lighting, and accessories, and discover how to combine these elements to create the type of atmosphere that your clients desire.

-This program will also provide helpful information on establishing your business, networking with contractors and vendors, marketing, meeting with clients, and managing projects in an ethical and professional way.
+This course will also provide helpful information on establishing your business, networking with contractors and vendors, marketing, meeting with clients, and managing projects in an ethical and professional way.
 You’ll gain skills that will prepare you to seek out clients and help them transform their interiors into satisfying spaces.
 Finally, you’ll learn about ethical standards that you can apply to your own practice.